12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Durable Fabric

-Merino garments are strong and long-lasting, making them perfect for multi-day trips that a long-distance hiker often takes.
+Merino garments are solid and long-lasting, perfect for multi-day trips that a long-distance hiker often takes.
 The wool is resistant to wear and tear and can withstand repeated washings without breaking down like some synthetic materials.

 This is important for many thru-hikers as they need their clothing to last as long as possible and not need constant replacements during their trip.
 Nothing is as irritating as clothing and gear falling apart after a few days.